saltyorg/docs/docs/saltbox/install/install.md

     This should be enough capacity for quite a while for most users.

 === "Minimal setup, please"
+    IF YOU ARE MIGRATING FROM ANY OTHER RCLONE-BASED SETUP THIS IS PROBABLY NOT WHAT YOU WANT.

     The simplest possible case is:

     1. Set up a Google Project and OAuth Credential file if you don't already have one.
        This process is described [here](../../reference/google-project-setup.md)  You will need the ID and Secret from that process in step 3 below.
+That link takes you to one step in a multi-step process.
+Don't continue to follow that.
+Follow the steps on that page and then come back here.
     2. Create a Shared Drive in the Google Web UI.
-       This process is described [here](../../reference/guides/google-shared-drive.md)
+       This process is described [here](../../reference/guides/google-shared-drive.md)  If your Google account doesn't let you create shared drives, it's not the type af account we are assuming, and other things may not work as well.
     3. Create an rclone remote with those credentials.
        This process is described [here](../../reference/guides/rclone-remote.md)

     Note: that mentions shared drives since that's our recommendation.
 If you want to point that remote at My Drive you can of course do so.

+    Note: This is the SIMPLEST POSSIBLE CASE as noted above; it doesn't discuss service accounts mltiple disks because it's the SIMPLEST POSSIBLE CASE.

 !!! warning
     Do not proceed until you have configured your rclone remote[s] or disabled cloud storage in the settings.

+How do you know if your rclone remote[s] are configured?  `rclone lsd google:/` should show you the root of your cloud storage.

 ## Step 5: Saltbox